microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/README.md

 ## Suggested Hack Agenda
 The following is guidance for hosting this hack versus directing students to self-administer.
 - Create a 2-week async format where participants work through these challenges at their own pace.
 There would be an initial synchronous kick-off call.
 Coaches would provide office hours a few times a week.
-In addition, there would be asynchronous support via a Microsoft Team's Channel - one channel per challenge that the SMEs/Coaches monitor for the duration of the hack.
+In addition, there would be asynchronous support via a Microsoft Team's Channel - one channel per challenge that the subject matter experts/Coaches monitor for the duration of the hack.
 - Run the hack for 2-3 days with coach assistance.
 Have all the participants join the kickoff call.
 Create breakout rooms for each coach to work with their set of students.
 Encourage the participants to work with each other in a team.

 ## Coach's Guides